getsolus/help-center-docs/common-tasks/working-with-documents/en.md

 {{< altimg "libreoffice-writer.png" "libreoffice-writer.png" >}}

 ## Math

+Math is a formula editor.
+Create your mathematical and scientific expressions and insert them with the correct formatting into your text documents, spreadsheets, presentations, or drawings.
 Math can be installed from the Software Center searching for the package `libreoffice-math`.

+## Draw

+Draw is a graphical editor that allows you to sketch diagrams, workflows and any kind of other simple to complex drawing you can imagine.
+You can install Draw from the Software Center searching for the package `libreoffice-draw`.